ipfs-inactive/reading-list/README.md

 PRs accepted!
 Please [open an issue](https://github.com/ipfs/reading-list/issues/new) if you would like to discuss adding a paper you think is relevant, or open a PR to add the paper directly.

-For papers which cite IPFS, discuss it, or describe projects that use it please see [ipfs/papers](https://github.com/ipfs/papers).
+For papers which the IPFS community has written that cite IPFS, discuss it, or describe projects that use it, please see [ipfs/papers](https://github.com/ipfs/papers).
+We can also link those here; if you see one that isn't mentioned above, please open a pull request.

 ### How to add a paper